 Obviously, fun, colourful masks can be worn just as a fashion statement or to keep pollen off your face on your spring walks (especially since you’re not taking them away from people who need them for their work!).
 But if you mean for safety purposes, here’s where things seem to stand as of now.

 Yes, if you:

 - Want to help prevent community spread.
-Very nearly half of all people without symptoms could still be carrying and spreading COVID-19, which is something we didn’t know a few months ago, so everyone wearing masks will help protect everyone.
+Very nearly half of all people without symptoms could still be carrying and spreading COVID-19, which is something we didn’t know a in the beginning, so everyone wearing masks will help protect everyone.

 - Need a reminder not to keep touching your face.
 You do it more than you’re aware of!
 Masks can help make you notice when you do it.